 Course Setting

-oTraining Area: Selecting a course from the "Recommended Courses" folder and instructing the patrol boat to lay marks, including the Inner Distance Mark (IDM).
+oTraining Topics: Selecting a course from the "Recommended Courses" folder and instructing the patrol boat to lay marks, including the Inner Distance Mark (IDM).

 oRationale: To provide a fair racing route that accounts for wind direction and river traffic (like rowing eights).